lynnpye/sl_triggers/extern/libraries/sexlab-dependent/sl_triggers_function_library_sexlab_dependent.md

 **Description**

-Returns the version of SexLabAroused or OSLAroused
+Returns: int: the version of SexLabAroused or OSLAroused

 **Example**